srcML/stereocode/README.md

 <span style='color: lightgreen;'>**-c, --comment:**</span> Annotates stereotypes as a comment before method and class definitions (/** @stereotype stereotype */).

 <span style='color: lightgreen;'>**-v, --verbose:**</span> Outputs default primitives, ignored calls, type modifiers, and extra report files.

-## 📓 Developer Notes:

-The initial version of this code base was developed by Doleh and documented in his MS Thesis December 2021 at Kent State University.
-Later, Al-Ramadan updated Stereocode by adding support for additional programming languages (i.e., C# and Java), enabling the stereotyping of complete systems, and incorporating deep static analysis.
-This work was also documented in MS Thesis May 2024 at Kent State University.
-Previously, a prototype of **Stereocode** was developed by Collard and Dragan for Dragan's dissertation in December 2010 at KSU.
-This prototype was further extended for DySDoc 2018 by Decker and Collard.

-Developers of stereocode 1.0:
-- Ali Al-Ramadan - Kent State University
-- Michael L. Collard - University of Akron
-- Michael Decker - Bowling Green State University
-- Zane Doleh - Kent State University
-- Jonathan I. Maletic - Kent State University
-- Nick Weber - Kent State University